ecmwf-training/c3s-training/observations/intro.md

 Together, these tutorials enable you to better understand, analyze, and interpret key physical processes in Earth’s atmosphere, giving you key foundational insights for climate monitoring, research, and informing decision-making.

-## C3S satellite observations (ECV) - tutorials on atmospheric composition
+## Satellite observations of atmospheric composition ECVs

 This tutorial series explores the use of observatins to monitor and examine the chemical constituents of our atmosphere that contribute to climate stability and change.
 Here, you can delve into datasets on greenhouse gas concentrations, aerosol optical properties, and ozone concentrations.
 The constituents of our atmosphere directly affects Earth’s temperature, weather patterns and air quality.
 Understanding and monitoring their dynamics is therefore essential, for tracking climate change, air quality, and responding to potential/actual human health implications.